jerrylususu/gojuon-quiz/README.md

 # Gojuon Quiz

-A memorization tool for Gogjuon, including statistics for accuracy and speed.
+A memorization tool for Gojuon, including statistics for accuracy and speed.

 [http://nekonull.me/50](http://nekonull.me/50)